resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/generating_e_waybill.md

 ## Bulk e-Waybill Generation

-e-Waybills can be generated in bulk by two ways.
+e-Waybills can be generated in bulk in two ways.

 1. Generate e-Waybill JSON
 2. Enqueue Bulk e-Waybill Generation